Chippewas of the Thames First Nation

 Chippewas of the Thames First Nation (Deshkaan-ziibing Aniishinaabeg) is an Anishinaabe (Ojibway) First Nations band government located 24 km west of St. Thomas, in southwest Ontario, Canada.
 Their land base is the 3652.60 ha Chippewas of the Thames First Nation 42 reserve, which almost entirely surrounds the separate reserve of Munsee-Delaware 1.
 As of January 2014, their registered population is 2,738 people with 957 living on reserve.

+Chippewas of the Thames are neighbours with the Munsee-Delaware Nation, and with the Oneida Nation of the Thames who refer to the territory under the jurisdiction of the Ojibway as twaˀkʌnhá·ke.

 Territory

 According to Chippewas of the Thames consultation protocol called "Wiindmaagewin", its traditional/ancestral lands, "Traditional Anishinaabe territory in southwestern Ontario north of the Thames River includes the 2.78 million acres marked on treaty maps concerning the Longwoods (1822) and Huron (1827) tracts.
-In addition, south of the Thames River, the traditional territory also includes the lands addressed in the McKee Treaty (1790), the London Township Treaty (1796), and the Sombra Township Treay (1796).
+In addition, south of the Thames River, the traditional territory also includes the lands addressed in the McKee Treaty (1790), the London Township Treaty (1796), and the Sombra Township Treaty (1796).
 Deshkan Ziibiing is a party with other Anishinaabe nations to several of these treaties, but is the sole Anishinaabe party to the Longwoods Treaty.

 As recognized in these treaties, the ancestral lands of Deshkan Ziibiing thus include all the lands and waters between Lake Huron to the north and Lake Erie to the south, and stretching eastward from the eastern banks of the St. Clair and Detroit rivers to the Mississaugas of New Credit 1792 Treaty lands, a line running northwards from Point Bruce on the Erie shore, to Point Clark on the Huron shore.
 In addition, Deshkan Ziibiing territory extended into what are now the American states of Michigan and Ohio.
 Historically, we [Anishinaabek] managed portions of our territory in common with other Anishinaabe nations, and at times in partnership with the Haudenosaunee.
 Nevertheless, the lands bordering the northern bank of the Thames River have been solely in the stewardship and possession of Deshkan Ziiibiing since before the treaty era."

 Chippewas of the Thames First Nation Treaties, Lands and Environment Department has a Treaty Research Unit responsible for researching Chippewas of the Thames' history.
 All treaties, Chippewas of the Thames First Nation is signatory to, are pre-Confederation treaties.
 That is to say they were negotiated and signed before Canada's Confederation in 1867.
 While Canada's government structure has changed significantly from the early days of British colonialism to the present, a continuous political tradition can be identified.
 This tradition is commonly represented through the British Monarch and their representatives often referred to as the Crown.
 Land claims research indicates the Crown representatives did not always properly uphold their treaty obligations.
 It is therefore the job of researchers to provide the historical information required to take legal action against the Crown.